2025-26 Edition

 Introductory statistical techniques used to collect and analyze experimental and observational data from health sciences and biology.
 Includes exploration of data, probability and sampling distributions, basic statistical inference for means and proportions, linear regression, and analysis of variance.

-Restriction: STATS 8 may not be taken for credit concurrently with or after STATS 110, STATS 111, STATS 112.
+STATS 8 may not be taken for credit if taken after or concurrently with STATS 110, STATS 111, or STATS 112.
+Overlaps with SOCECOL 13, MGMT 7, STATS 7, PUBHLTH 7A.

 (Va)